-6 Avenida 2-46, Zona 15, Colonia Trinidad, Guatemala City, Guatemala

-Briefly explain why this person or organization is qualified for this task.
+Km.
+29.5, Carretera Interamericana 0-00, Casco Urbano, Zona 2; San Lucas Sacatepéquez, Guatemala Briefly explain why this person or organization is qualified for this task.

 Cooperative for Education has a 20-year history of partnering with individual Rotary Clubs and Districts to implement literacy projects in Guatemala.
 Throughout that time, we have seen CoEd excel at maintaining accountability and transparency as it works with local Rotarians to implement past Global Grants.
 They have also demonstrated a commitment to carry out strong measurable results plans.
 They follow guidance from experts such as Michael Quinn Patton to ensure that their measurement plans are effective.
 CoEd's Director of International Programs, Katie Camillus, who oversees the measurable results collection, will have completed a graduate certificate in Assessment and Evaluation from the University of Cincinnati by 2018.
 Finally, CoEd knows how to engage local Rotarians and pull in other local experts to assist in measurement collection.
-For example, for the primary school reading programs, researchers from Del Valle University will administer the Evaluacion en Grados Iniciales (ELGI) test to first- and second-grade students to evaluate their progress in Spanish literacy.
+For example, for the Culture of Reading Program (CORP), researchers from Del Valle University will administer the Evaluacion en Grados Iniciales (ELGI) test to first- and second-grade students to evaluate their progress in Spanish literacy.
 The Del Valle testers have received training from the research arm of Guatemala's Ministry of Education and are certified to administer the ELGI.

 As to CoEd's suitability as a partner on a higher level, their financial records are overseen by independent auditors in both the U.S. and Guatemala.
 They have proven to be trustworthy stewards of resources, throughout a long history of serving as the "bank" for similar projects by holding sustainability funds in-trust until such time that the schools need them to purchase new equipment and/or materials (see the 'Financing' section of this application for more detail).
 (In fact, families in Guatemala often feel more comfortable contributing their child's sustainability fees to a third party that will not be tempted to "borrow" from the fund when other needs arise.)
-The organization also has 18 years of experience providing some of the logistical support for Rotarian volunteers to travel to the projects and assist in the delivery of materials.
+The organization also has 19 years of experience providing some of the logistical support for Rotarian volunteers to travel to the projects and assist in the delivery of materials.